zedr/zope-snipmate-bundle/README.rst

 Introduction
 ------------
 What is Zope?
-    Zope is a free and open-source object-oriente Python framework.
+    Zope is a free and open-source object-oriented Python framework.
     See: http://www.zope.org

 What is snipMate?